bitrix24/b24restdocs/api-reference/crm/quote/crm-quote-list.md

-# Get a List of Estimates by Filter crm.quote.list
+# Get a list of estimates by filter crm.quote.list

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}